 The effective area differs depending on cylinder type and direction:

-Cylinder Type | Extension Force | Retraction Force |
+| Cylinder Type | Extension Force | Retraction Force |

-Single-acting | P × A | Spring force only |
+| Single-acting | Spring force only | |

 Where:

-- A = Full piston area
+- = Full piston area

-- a = Rod cross-sectional area
+- = Rod cross-sectional area

 I once consulted with a manufacturing plant in Ohio that was experiencing insufficient force in their pressing application.
 Their calculations seemed correct on paper, but the actual performance was lacking.
-Upon investigation, I discovered they were using gauge pressure2 in their calculations instead of absolute pressure, and they hadn’t accounted for the rod area during retraction.
+Upon investigation, I discovered they were using gauge pressure in their calculations instead of absolute pressure, and they hadn’t accounted for the rod area during retraction.
 After recalculating with the correct formula and pressure values, we were able to properly size their system, increasing productivity by 23%.

 Practical Force Calculation Examples